osofariu/news-search/README.md

 - [x] initially a basic filter against headline and abstract (lowercase)
 - [x] added a vector database which improved the search but added latench for indexing new results.. but we are caching this so we only pay a penalty once per API call.
-- [ ] re-download and re-index the current month, since the API could return new results since the last time we checked.
+- [x] re-download and re-index the current month, since the API could return new results since the last time we checked.

 ### 4. Figure out why the LLM thinks today is in the past

-- maybe done: It seems that the examples I have given the prompt are good.
-I have some other ideas about prompt improvements.
+- [x]  It seems that the examples I have given the prompt are good.
+I have some other ideas about prompt improvements, but it works well enough for now.

 ### 5. Evaluation